senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

     zip -r ~/${SENZING_AIRGAPPED_FILENAME}.zip *
     ```

-## Tranfer to air-gapped system
+## Transfer to air-gapped system

-1. Transfer `senzing-airgap-artifacts.zip` to air-gapped system.
+Transfer `senzing-airgap-artifacts.zip` to air-gapped system.

-   For the demonstration, it is assumed that it will be placed at `~/senzing-airgap-artifacts.zip`
+1. For the demonstration, it is assumed that it will be placed at
-   on the air-gapped system.
+   `~/senzing-airgap-artifacts.zip` on the air-gapped system.

-## Air-Gapped system
+## On air-gapped system

 The following steps are performed on the air-gapped system.

 ### Decompress file

+The contents of the single file need to be extracted into a
+new directory on the air-gapped machine.

-1. Decompress `senzing-airgap-artifacts.zip` into "home" directory.
+1. :pencil2: Decompress `senzing-airgap-artifacts.zip` into "home" directory.
    Example:

     ```console
     unzip -d ~ ~/my-senzing-airgapped.zip
     ```

-1. Identify the artifact directory.
+1. :pencil2: Identify the artifact directory.
    Example:

     ```console
     export SENZING_AIRGAPPED_DIR=~/my-senzing-airgapped
     ```

-### Create demo directory
+### Create deployment directory

+An additional "deployment directory" needs to be created to store modified artifacts.
+In this demonstration, the contents of `${SENZING_AIRGAPPED_DIR}`
+will be considered **read-only** so that they can be reused.

-1. :pencil2: Create unique prefix.
+1. :pencil2: Create a unique prefix.
    This will be used in a local directory name
-   as well as a prefix to kubernetes object.
+   as well as a prefix to Kubernetes object.

+   :warning:  Because it's used in Kubernetes resource names,
-   :warning:  Must be all lowercase.
+   it must be all lowercase.

    Example: